 2.1.
-Punica granatum (Pomegranate)
+Punica Granatum (Pomegranate)

-Phytochemicals had been known to play an important role in inhibiting cancer development by targeting one or more signaling intermediates leading to induction of apoptosis (Khan et al., 2007).
+Phytochemicals had been known to play an important role in inhibiting cancer development by targeting one or more signaling intermediates leading to induction of apoptosis (11).
 One of the natural products that contribute to cancer prevention is Punica granatum L. or pomegranate.
 The pomegranate fruit has been used for centuries in ancient cultures for its medicinal purposes.
 Pomegranate had been chosen in this study because of its medicinal properties including anti-tumor property.
-It is believed that phyto-nutrients derived from pomegranate offer the best protection against many diseases (Teixeira da Silva et al., 2013) where it has been regarded as a "healing food" with numerous beneficial effects in several diseases including antitumor, anti-inflammatory, antioxidant (Malik et al., 2005) and antidiabetic properties (Viurda-Martos et al., 2010).
+It is believed that phyto-nutrients derived from pomegranate offer the best protection against many diseases where it has been regarded as a "healing food" with numerous beneficial effects in several diseases including antitumor, anti-inflammatory, antioxidant and antidiabetic properties (6).

 Pomegranate belongs to the family Punicaceae.
 It is categorized under medicinal fruits recommended by Prophet Muhammad (pbuh).
 According to Al-Qur'an, pomegranate grows in the gardens of paradise and it is mentioned three times in the Al-Qur'an as an example of God's good creation.
-It is widely cultivated throughout Iran, India, Mediterranean countries, the drier parts of Southeast Asia, Malaysia, the East Indies, and tropical Africa and to some extent, in the United States, China, Japan and Russia (Viurda-Martos et al., 2010).
-The use of juice, peel and oil of pomegranate has also been shown to possess anticancer activities, including interference with tumor cell proliferation, cell cycle, invasion and angiogenesis (Lansky & Newman, 2007).
-Previous study conducted by Khan and friends (2007) discovered that pomegranate fruit extract (PFE) possesses remarkable antitumor-promoting effects on mouse skin and anti-proliferative and pro-apoptotic effects in prostate cancer.
+It is widely cultivated throughout Iran, India, Mediterranean countries, the drier parts of Southeast Asia, Malaysia, the East Indies, and tropical Africa and to some extent, in the United States, China, Japan and Russia (12).
+The use of juice, peel and oil of pomegranate has also been shown to possess anticancer activities, including interference with tumor cell proliferation, cell cycle, invasion and angiogenesis (13).
+Previous study discovered that pomegranate fruit extract (PFE) possesses remarkable antitumor-promoting effects on mouse skin and anti-proliferative and pro-apoptotic effects in prostate cancer (14).
 Recently, they reported that PFE inhibits pro-survival signaling pathways in human lung carcinoma A549 cells and inhibit tumor growth in athymic nude mice.
-Treatment of 50 - 150 μg/ml of PFE for 72 hours on A549 cells caused a significant decrease in cells viability and dose-dependent arrest of cells in G0/G1 phase of the cell cycle (Turrini et al., 2015).
+Treatment of $50 - 150 \mu g/ml$ of PFE for 72 hours on A549 cells caused a significant decrease in cells viability and dose-dependent arrest of cells in G0/G1 phase of the cell cycle (6).